obrm/shops-api/README.md

-# SHPOS API
+# SHOPS API

-This repository contains the source code for the SHPOS API.
+This repository contains the source code for the Sops API.
 It's built using Node.js, Express.js, and MongoDB.

 ## Getting Started